-DTL FontMaster is developed using the Dutch Type Library’s twenty years of experience in the field of font production.
+DTL FontMaster is developed using the Dutch Type Library’s twenty-five years of experience in the field of font production.
 In 1990, DTL started supplying digital typefaces after years of preparation.
 The company has since grown into the largest of its kind in The Netherlands.

 Attention is focused primarily on the production of contemporary type designs, but DTL also revives valuable historic typefaces.
 The Dutch Type Library feels bound to the rich typographic tradition of The Netherlands, and DTL’s collection can be compared with the very best that the famous type foundries have produced in the past.
 The Dutch Type Library supports all possible font formats, including PostScript Type1, TrueType and OpenType for current operating systems, such as Mac OS, Windows and Linux.